Pratham-Mishra178/Open-CV/README.md

 ## ⚡ Setup And Requirements: <br>

-• Open yor cmd or any terminal you usually use and run the following commands →<br>
+• Open yor cmd or any terminal you usually use and run the following commands →<br><br>
 • `pip install --upgrade pip` <br>
 • `pip install opencv-python` <br>
 • `pip install pandas` <br>